 1. Submit Relevant Documents

-Submit a motivation letter, your CV, proof of English competency at B2 level or higher, and an academic paper in English before the application deadline.
+Submit a motivation letter, your CV, and an academic paper in English before the application deadline.

 Motivation Letter (500 - 700 words)

 Academic Paper: The paper should be no less than 15 pages in length and prove your knowledge, skills, and talent for study in the programme for which you are applying.
 The paper can be your defended bachelor’s thesis or its summary, an article published in an academic journal, or any new essay that you choose to represent you and your academic knowledge.

 2. Proof of Previous Education

 After you have been admitted by the department you will be asked to complete the second admission requirement - submitting proof of your previous education.
 In the case of our MA programs, we ask you to submit proof of completed undergraduate education which can be proven by a Bachelor's diploma.